 Prerequisite: Credit or registration in CHEM303.
 Selected experiments in thermodynamics.
-One hour of lecture and three hours of lab.
+Three hours of lab instruction.

 CHEM304: Physical Chemistry II

 Prerequisite: CHEM303.
 Chemical kinetics and the introduction to the theories of atomic and molecular structure.
 Three hours of lecture and two hours of recitation.